Murtaza-81/Murtaza-81/README.md

-- 👋 Hi, I’m @Syed Muhammad Murtaza, Computer Engineer.
+- 👋 Hi, I’m @Syed Muhammad Murtaza, Software Engineer.
-- 👀 I’m interested in Data Science, AI & Machine Learning.
+- 👀 I’m interested in Cyber Security, Data Science, AI & Machine Learning.
 - 🌱 I’m currently learning Application of AI in Cyber Security by implementing ML model in Python, R and React.js.
 - 💞️ I’m looking to collaborate on Al-Nafi Team...
 Zeeshan Usmani & Sana Rasheed
 - 📫 How to reach me ...
 One can rech me through my email address.